CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 ### Embrace a Learning Mindset

+> "Before you speak ask yourself if what you are going to say __is true, is kind, is necessary, is helpful__.
+If the answer is no, maybe what you are about to say should be left unsaid."
+> \- Bernard Meltzer

 Open-source contributions almost always entail learning of some kind.
 Many contributions happen solely in the form of code and text communications which are easily misinterpreted.
 __Assume positive intent__ and accept input from others while upholding your own ideas to share successful contributions together.
 Prepare yourself by intentionally opening your mind to input from others, even if you're sure you're absolutely "right".

+{% capture b_meltzer_checks %}

+Before communicating, be sure to use Bernard Meltzer's self-checks mentioned above.

+1. Is what I'm about to say __true__?
+    - Have I taken time to verify the claims in a way others can replicate or understand?
+2. Is what I'm about to say __kind__?
+    - Does my intention and communication channel kindness (and not cruelty)?
+3. Is what I'm about to say __necessary__?
+    - Do my words and actions here enable or enhance progress towards a goal (would the outcome be achieved without them)?
+4. Is what I'm about to say __helpful__?
+    - How does my communication increase the quality or sustainability of the project (or group)?
+{% endcapture %}

+{%
+  include alert.html
+  type="help"
+  content=b_meltzer_checks
+%}

 ### Setting Software Scheduling Expectations